UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-digitalke/README.md

 --- Structure ---

-The entire dataset consists of the following parts:

 Our repository includes 150 primary paragraphs.
 For each primary paragraph, there are three corresponding paragraphs representing neutrality, entailment, and contradiction, totaling 450 additional paragraphs.